sundaramkumar/mutualfund_info_flutter_package/README.md

 import 'package:../mutualfund_info/mutualfund_info.dart' as mfinfo;
 ```

+For more info on usage, see the example folder, which contains a sample app with methods to use the mutualfund_info package features.

 ### Get all Navs .
 This returns all the Mutual Funds' Navs in an array format

 This will be an array of objects of all the Schemes in Indian MF